 Split testing is such a vital tool!
 You really cannot hope to maximize your potential without doing split tests to figure out exactly which version of the page is working better.

-I hope that this article has helped you to not only understand the concept behind the swipe file, but that it has also encouraged you to start one of your own.
+I hope that this article has helped you to not only understand the concept behind the swipe file, but that it has also encouraged you to start a swipe file of your own.

 If you are a content marketer, then this is really a process that can make you much better at copywriting.
-It just gets your brain thinking in a different way, and helps you to learn from the experts to create fantastic headlines and bullets that will actually sell and convert!
+It just gets your brain thinking in a different way, and helps you to learn from the experts to craft great headlines and bullets that will actually sell and convert!